 When are the Cheapest Times to go to Disney Parks?

 You can save money by avoiding peak times for you Disney trip.
-Avoid Spring Break, specialty park days (like Star Wars and holiday events), weekends in the summer, and most holiday/school break weekends.
-Weekdays during January and February seems to see lower crowds.
+Avoid Spring Break, specialty park days (like Star Wars and holiday events), summer weekends, and most holiday/school break weekends.
+Weekdays during January and February seems to see lower crowds and is probably the only time of year that would be considered low season.
 But you also do run the risk of some rides being closed for maintenance or removal of holiday overlays.
 Those times also show lower costs for flights and hotel rooms.
 We’ve also found that the best time for us to go is second week of September.
 You can also try the week before the week of Thanksgiving.
 Those have always been good weeks for us!

 How do I Find the Best Disneyland Ticket Prices